jimthoburn/artsamo/_how-to/add-an-event.markdown

 the-name-of-your-event.markdown
 ```

-3. Copy and paste this text into your new event file, and then change it to your liking:
+4. Copy and paste this text into your new event file, and then change it to your liking:
 ```
 ---
-title: The name of your event
+title: A title for this event

-description: A single line of text (this will appear below the event title on the events page)
+# A single line of text that will appear below the event title on the events page
+description: A description for this event

+# URL for the image.
+For example: /uploads/art-in-the-parks.jpg
 image: /path/to/your-image.jpg

-image_title: The name of your image (this will appear in the caption)
+# Title for the image that will appear in the caption
+image_title: The title for this image

-image_description: A description for your image (this will be used in the _alt_ attribute, to make the image  accessible and findable on the web)
+# Description for the image, to make the image accessible and findable on the web
+image_description: A description for this image

-image_credit: The name of your image’s photographer (this will appear in the caption)
+# Person’s name that will appear in the caption
+image_credit: Javier Guillen

-end_date: The date this event will be over in the format YYYY-MM-DD.
-For example: 2021-07-27
+# The last date of this event, in the format YYYY-MM-DD.
+# This is used to order the list of events so that later events come last.
+end_date: 2021-07-27

+# To hide this event, change the following line to “published: false”
 published: true
 ---